timmichels/opi/GOVERNANCE.md

 The Board of Directors shall approve an annual budget and never commit to spend in excess of funds raised.
-The budget shall be consistent with the non-profit mission of the Diamond Bluff project's foundation.
+The budget shall be consistent with the non-profit mission of the OPI Project's foundation.
 The foundation shall provide regular reports of spend levels against the budget.

 ## Amendments
 This governing document may be amended by a super majority vote of all Board